azuline/rose/README.md

 # Learn More

-For additional documentation, please read the following files:
+For additional documentation, please refer to the following files:

 - [Configuration](./docs/CONFIGURATION.md)
 - [Browsing with the Virtual Filesystem](./docs/VIRTUAL_FILESYSTEM.md)